Metaform/cx-recommendations/doc/ssi/implementation.md

 Requirements for the EDC implementation of the STS:

 - create a self-issued ID JWT token, that contains an `access_token` within
-- the `access_token` contains the aforementioned scopes as claims
+- the `access_token` contains the aforementioned scopes as claims, is signed with the STS private key
 - `sub` claim contains the provider's DID

 #### 2.c Subtask EDC: implement short-circuit, when STS is embedded in EDC